PSYCHOANALYSIS

 Not only there is love non-relying on imaginary-symbolic conditions, but also expansive openness into depersonalising ‘savoir’ or knowledge devoid of discriminating judgmental selectiveness.
 It is here that genuine ‘listening’ is possible, but the price to pay is the abandonment of the attachment to the idealised love object.

-The truth in the Real, which, as Moncayo denotes, which doesn’t have a rapport with theory, that is, the ‘thingness’ of phenomena put into structuration via language, loses its contingent, immediately piercing beauty.
+The truth in the Real, which, as Moncayo denotes, doesn’t have a rapport with theory, that is, the ‘thingness’ of phenomena put into structuration via language, loses thereby its contingent, immediately piercing beauty.
 Paradoxically, it can be re-found in the non-sensical dimension of language, a pure signifier stripped of meaning, which quite unequivocally points to that ‘empty half-side of the heart’ that no ideal partner can fill.

 The Real love is thus found in the subjectification of the cause of one’s own desire: not in the love of oneself as ego, but in the subjective destitution, which dismantles the repetition of self-story and penetrates to the drive unadorned by the paraphernalia of personality, symptoms, creeds or systems of practice.
 Desire thus subjectivised no longer requires the crutches of the other’s demand to flow.
 One no longer needs an injunction or an approval of the other, no longer needs to rebel against the other’s desire, or settle the score with traumatic other’s jouissance.